Trihab/cloud-resume-challenge/gcp/README.md

 # Terraform X GCP section

-I manage Terraform using Infrastructure Manager in GCP.
+I use Terraform to deploy my infrastructure in GCP.

 ## Authentication